-APeX Water adds oxygen to weak, oxygen deprived cells.
-It strengthens them to reverse a condition called Hypoxemia, the condition of low oxygen.
+APeX Water delivers oxygen to weak, oxygen deprived cells.
+It strengthens cells to reverse a condition called Hypoxemia, the condition of low oxygen in the blood.
+Hypoxemia can lead to Hypoxia, which is low oxygen in the tissue and organs.

 There are additional reasons why we are oxygen deprived.
 Water in nature contains oxygen (the “O” of the H2O equation).
 However, tap water is not the same as water in nature.
 It contains far less oxygen because it must travel first through pipes to get to us.
 As a consequence, it loses its contact with air.
 Treating our municipal waters with chlorine also removes oxygen.
-Processing food, even cooking food, reduces the oxygen content of our food.
+Processed foods, even cooked foods, has reduced oxygen content of our food.
 Fast food and packaged food is processed in a way to give it a long shelf life, and this is accomplished by making the food oxygen-poor.
 Finally, the over-prescribing of antibiotics reduces our oxygen levels.
 This destroys the oxygen-producing aerobic bacteria in the digestive tract.

 While these causative factors of cellular oxygen depletion are well known, there is another reason that is rarely talked about.
 Not only are our oxygen levels low, but also so are our carbon dioxide (CO2) levels.
 In today’s hurried world, most of us breathe too rapidly.
 (One of the many values of yoga and meditation is that they slow down the rate of breathing.)
 When we breathe too quickly, we exhale too much CO2.
 When we get rid of too much CO2, we drive down the oxygen levels in our bodies.
 As a result, our cells turn unhealthy.